 This is an endeavor that requires months of planning, a lot of work, as well as a potential rental home for you to stay in.
 Wondering what it costs, or whether it’s a doable option?
 This guide will give you the answers you need.

 How Much Does Adding A Second Story Cost?

-This all depends on the size of your home, what foundation you have, as well as a number of other factors.
+Generally, you can expect to pay between $150,000 and $300,000 to add a second story to a house.
+The exact amount depends on the size of your home, what foundation you have, as well as a number of other factors.
 You also have to determine whether you want a full second-floor addition or a partial one.
 For example, adding a second floor bonus room above a garage might cost around $50,000, while a full second-story addition might cost over $200,000.
 Here are some ballpark figures to consider:

 - If you’re looking to add a new story to your garage, the cost will be between $100,000 to $150,000.
 If you want to have a full-fledged apartment on top of your garage, then it may cost upwards of $200,000.

 - A second story in a Victorian home can cost even more.
 Since older homes may require additional preparation and also can require specially stylized exteriors, the beginning cost for this is $150,000.

 - A partial second story can cost between $90,000 to $120,000 for a 500 to 700 square foot area.
 This is enough to fit one or two rooms comfortably.
 Even so, it’s a lot of money!